 (For a PDF of this post and its findings, click here.)

 A more colloquial version might be, “Embrace the suck.”
 In times of great crisis — right when we are looking for certainty, even if it’s bad news — events are likely to be unexpected in terms of magnitude, order, and topic.
 Adopting a mental posture of extreme flexibility is key.
 Being open about the impending storm in communications with service beneficiaries, clients, and staff is essential for maintaining staff morale, too.

 With entire segments of our economy calving away, and the stock market continuing to tumble, nonprofits’ revenue could suffer in three ways:

 Nonprofits are businesses.
 They pay out for salaries and rent, and they make purchases of supplies and equipment, just like any business.
 In the bigger picture, however, nonprofits serve a broader public mission beyond a typical business.
 Remember the airline safety briefing about oxygen masks in the event of an emergency?
 “Always secure your own mask before assisting others.”

-While businesses are closing and people are at risk of losing employment, there is likely to be an increase of demand for safety net agency services, many of which will be met by nonprofit organizations and their staff.
+While businesses are closing and people are at risk of losing employment, there is likely to be an increase in demand for safety-net agency services, many of which will be met by nonprofit organizations and their staff.
 But if a nonprofit cannot meet its business obligations, it will not be in a long-term position to assist its community in a time of need.

 The nonprofit sector is not a monolith — at this moment there are more than 52,000 charitable and noncharitable nonprofit organizations in Michigan alone.
 We ran a quick analysis of IRS 990 data that we already had on hand for tax year 2015 to determine broad categories of financial threats — focusing in on the charitable sector.
 The main takeaways from our analysis: